Highpoint2000/FMDXConnector/README.md

 ## Installation notes:

 1. Install the newest TEF Firmware from [here](https://github.com/PE5PVB/TEF6686_ESP32/releases)
+2. If the scanner plugin is installed on the web server, make sure it is version 3.9 or higher (Option!)
-2. [Download](https://github.com/Highpoint2000/FMDXConnector/raw/refs/heads/main/FMDXConnector_1.0.apk) the latest apk file
+3. [Download](https://github.com/Highpoint2000/FMDXConnector/raw/refs/heads/main/FMDXConnector_1.0.apk) the latest apk file
-3. Install the apk on your smartphone with paket manager
+4. Install the apk on your smartphone with paket manager
-4. Check your energy saving settings
+5. Check your energy saving settings

 ## Tested on: